abdullahMorsi/abdullahMorsi/README.md

 - 👯 I’m looking to collaborate on **Any Laravel Backend projects**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/abdullah-morsi-aboelkhair/](https://www.linkedin.com/in/abdullah-morsi-aboelkhair/)
+- 👨‍💻 All of my projects are available on LinkedIn & here

 - 💬 Ask me about **PHP, Laravel, Data structures & Algorithms**